How my winning a simple competition changed my life…

 One thing is for sure, my art is back up the priority list.

 It’s great to share online now, it’s fabulous seeing peoples reactions to wax… and so many more can experience it this way, rather than the few in person.
 Viewers leave inspired and love this new found medium!

 I will be forever grateful for that day at The TATE in September 2011, where experiencing that excitement of working with other artists, being behind the scenes, and in the staff rooms.
 Seeing that this is what these people did everyday, and that art wasn’t just a hobby!
 It motivated me, inspired me and gave me the confidence to break outside my grey safety zone of office life, and HMRC returns I’d landed myself in, which make me shudder to even think about these days!

 Whilst showing up online has taken me well outside of my comfort zone, connecting with all these new people, has been amazing.
 A new audience, who it turns out, love encaustic just as much as me, and really appreciate the hand made aspect and quality of it…. it’s simply a joy.

 So, despite a few detours in the road, and adaptations along the way….
-I’ve discovered that helping people who love owning one off, bespoke items, not found anywhere else…. lights me up like no other.
+I’ve discovered that creating one off, bespoke artworks for people, and sharing the hows of encaustic painting, shining a light on it’s amazing healing benefits…. lights me up like no other.